magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 BOOT_EMIT_TARGET=no
 ```

-Next we have to create the `build.boot` file in the main project
+Next, we have to create the `build.boot` file in the main project
 directory as well. *Mutatis mutandis* it corresponds to the
 `leiningen` `project.clj` build file.